ATTPC/analysis-docs/cleanGETData.rst

    pyclean [-h] [--canon-evtids CANON_EVTIDS] config input output

 The `config` argument takes the path to the proper config file.
 The `input` argument takes the path to the HDF5 file to be cleaned.
 The `output` argument takes the path to where the cleaned HDF5 file will be written and requires a filename such as clean_run_XXXX.h5 to create a file by that name.
 If no path, only a filename, is provided, the file will be created in the same directory as the original HDF5.
-The optional `CANON_EVTIDS` arguments provides a path to an HDF5 file containing canonical evt ids.
+The optional `CANON_EVTIDS` arguments provides a path to an HDF5 file containing information to correct for misaligned CoBo event IDs.

 The following command will display this information in the terminal: